Health & Safety Management: Why Your Health And Safety Practices Should Be A Two-Way System25 July 2023

 Communication Is King

 Whilst we had a thorough Health and Safety Management System in place and implemented our TCBA initiative, the amount of TCBA observation submissions and suggestions for improvement remained low.
 This, in turn, resulted in a lack of engagement and implementation of our health and safety practices by our team members.
 During a review of the initiative and feedback from our annual employee engagement survey, it was revealed that our internal communications fell short of our team members’ needs, leaving them disengaged and unaware of new changes to health and safety practices.
-The harsh reality was our two-way feedback system for improving our health and safety practices were useless without an effective communication strategy.
+The harsh reality was our two-way feedback system for improving our health and safety practices was useless without an effective communication strategy.

 Upon this realisation, we reviewed how we were communicating with our teams and focused on improving: